UniversalDependencies/UD_Swedish-LinES/README.txt

 DATA SPLITS

-Before splitting all segments were scrambled.
-From this scrambled version, 10% were randomly selected as test set, 10% as development set, and the rest as training set.
+10% of the trees were randomly selected as test set, 10% as development set, and the rest as training set.
 The files are named

- - sv-lines-ud-test.conllu
+ - sv.lines.ud.test.conllu
- - sv-lines-ud-dev.conllu
+ - sv.lines.ud.dev.conllu
- - sv-lines-ud-train.conllu
+ - sv.lines.ud.train.conllu

 BASIC STATISTICS

-Tree count:
+Tree count:  4564
-Word count:
+Word count:  79812
-Token count:
+Token count: 79812
-Dep. relations:
+Dep. relations: 38 of which 4 are language-specific POS tags: 17
-POS tags: 15
 Category=value feature pairs: 0